Manistee Lake, Michigan

 Manistee Lake is an unincorporated community and census-designated place (CDP) in Kalkaska County in the U.S. state of Michigan.
 At the 2020 census, the CDP had a population of 465.
 Manistee Lake is located within Coldsprings Township to the north and a small portion extending south into Excelsior Township.

 History

 The community of Manistee Lake was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.
 The CDP is organized for statistical purposes only and has no legal status as an incorporated municipality.

 Geography

 According to the United States Census Bureau, the Manistee Lake CDP has an area of 4.94 sqmi, of which 3.56 sqmi is land and 1.38 sqmi (27.93%) is water.

 The community surrounds Manistee Lake.
 The majority of the community and population is located within Coldsprings Township, which contains 4.18 sqmi of total area.
 A smaller portion extends to the south in Excelsior Township.

+Demographics

+As of 2024, Manistee Lake's population was estmated as 412, a decrease from 2020.
+The population is 95.4 percent with 4.1% reporting as multiracial and .5% listed as Asian.